Field Spaniel vs Estrela Mountain Dog: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Health coverage requirements diverge between Field Spaniel and Estrela Mountain Dog based on their genetic health profiles.
-Field Spaniel is predisposed to Orthopedic Conditions and Eye Conditions, making coverage for hereditary conditions essential.
-Estrela Mountain Dog's risk factors (Orthopedic Conditions and Other Health Concerns) require different policy features.
+Field Spaniel is predisposed to orthopedic problems and Eye Conditions, making coverage for hereditary conditions essential.
+Estrela Mountain Dog's risk factors (orthopedic problems and hereditary conditions including potential eye, dental, and metabolic issues) require different policy features.
 Wellness coverage value also differs: Field Spaniel's moderate to high (1+ hours daily) activity level versus Estrela Mountain Dog's moderate (1-1.5 hours daily) demands mean different injury risk profiles.
 Compare lifetime insurance costs carefully—the difference between insuring Field Spaniel versus Estrela Mountain Dog over their respective lifespans of 12-13 years and 10-14 years can total thousands of dollars.
 This ongoing cost difference is a material factor in the total ownership comparison.

 Long-Term Commitment Assessment